wapdat/data-sanitiser/README.md

 # Remove Personal and Private Information

-Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Information (PPI) in Python.
+Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Information (PPI) in unstructured data.

 Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.